WHAT DO YOU DO WITH AN IDEA? ENCOURAGING CREATIVITY IN OUR CHILDREN

 But as parents how do we best promote creativity in our children?
 Many great books like Creating Innovators tell us how important nurturing creativity and innovation in our children are but that these skills can also be encouraged, taught and mentored in the right environment.
 We know that Australia has a rich history of innovation with many seemingly simple ideas nurtured, adapted and developed to change the way we live today.

-So how best to help our children become creative?
 There are many ways to help promote the set of skills and habits of mind shared by innovative people.
 Here are my top five -

 1. Encourage their curiosity - Every parent knows how many questions a two year old can ask but help them shape their questions over time to become good questions displaying an ability to think critically - a reflection of their need to understand things more clearly.
 Books are a great resource for the even the youngest of children.
 Read to them from birth and read widely.
 Maybe read the book What Do You Do With an Idea? to help inspire them to enter the littleBIGidea competition!
 Such a beautiful book.